-2.6.4 Neutron and Nova Network support
+2.7.4 Neutron and Nova Network support

 OpenStack Cluster may use Nova Network or Neutron as a networking service.
 Sahara supports both, but when deployed, a special configuration for networking should be set explicitly.
 By default Sahara will behave as if Nova Network is used.
 If OpenStack Cluster uses Neutron, then use_neutron option should be set to True in Sahara configuration file.
-In addition, if the OpenStack Cluster supports network namespaces, set the use_namespaces option to True
+In addition, if the OpenStack Cluster supports network namespaces, set the use_namespaces option to True use_neutron=True use_namespaces=True